Esotropia: Incomitant esotropia

 Incomitant esotropias are conditions in which the esotropia varies in size with direction of gaze.
 They can occur in both childhood and adulthood, and arise as a result of neurological, mechanical or myogenic problems.
 These problems may directly affect the extra-ocular muscles themselves, and may also result from conditions affecting the nerve or blood supply to these muscles or the bony orbital structures surrounding them.
-Examples of conditions giving rise to an esotropia might include a VIth cranial nerve (or Abducens) palsy, Duane's syndrome or orbital injury.
+Examples of conditions giving rise to an esotropia might include a sixth cranial nerve (or abducens nerve) palsy, Duane's syndrome or orbital injury.